RIP, high interest current accounts.

 Check best rates currently available at Savings Champion

-If you want a short term win, Nationwide does still pay 5% on up to £2,500 in a Flex current account, although it only lasts for a year.
+If the short term, the shrunken rate from Nationwide pays 2% on up to £1,500 in a Flex current account, although it only lasts for a year.

 Even better, if you’re willing to switch an existing current account to Nationwide, find someone who’s already a customer so you can earn £100 via the refer a friend scheme (I’ll suggest me – bung me an email on email@example.com so we can both earn £100).
 You’ll need to click through a referral link and use the Current Account Switch Service, which closes the old account.

-Personally, I’ve shovelled my emergency savings over into a Marcus by Goldman Sachs account.
-Even after the rate cut announced from March 20, it will still pay new customers 1.3% a year on up to £250,000.
-It’s a nice simple online account that can be opened with as little as £1, without any faffing around with direct debits and minimum monthly payments.
-I opened my account a while back, so will earn 1.40% after the rate changes.
+Personally, I shovelled my emergency savings over into a Marcus by Goldman Sachs account.
+Sadly after several rate cuts, from Sept 22 I will only earn 1.05% a year on up to £250,000.
+It’s a nice simple online account that can be opened with as little as £1, without any faffing around with direct debits and minimum monthly payments, but even more sadly it shut to new customers back in June.
+Nowadays, you can only opt for a fixed-rate bond for a year at 0.7%.

-The real problem is that inflation hit 1.8% in January, higher than the interest available.
-That means cash stashed in bank accounts won’t be keeping up with inflation.
-My balance will actually be losing value, compared to rising prices.
+Back in January, inflation hit 1.8%, higher than the interest available.
+That meant cash stashed in bank accounts wasn’t keeping up with inflation.
+My balance was actually losing value, compared to rising prices.

 I know I need to keep some cash savings available for emergencies.
-But otherwise, I’ve been shovelling money I can afford to set aside for at least 5 years into the stock market.
+But otherwise, I’m still shovelling money I can afford to set aside for at least 5 years into the stock market.
 Paying into a pension means you also get free money added by the tax man and (for a work pension) your employer.
-I can’t see any other way to avoid losing money in supposedly ‘safe’ bank accounts.
+Yes, the stockmarket looks rocky for the foreseeable future, but I can’t see any other way to avoid losing money in supposedly ‘safe’ bank accounts.

 Previous post: Are you losing money on your savings?

 Now – over to you.
 Did you use current accounts to earn decent interest?
-What are you doing now rates have fallen?
+What are you doing now rates have fallen further?